priyanshuxd9/poof_initial/README.md

     ```

 3.  **Set up Environment Variables**:
-    Create a `.env` file in the root of the project.
-For Firebase connectivity, you would typically add your Firebase project configuration keys here.
+    Create a `.env` file in the root of the project and populate it with your Firebase and Google AI credentials.
-    Example `.env` file:

     ```env
+    # Firebase Configuration - Get these from your Firebase project settings
     NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your_auth_domain
     NEXT_PUBLIC_FIREBASE_PROJECT_ID=your_project_id